dogada/metajs/README.md

 compiled to Javascript, you can find on [coect.net/metajs/](http://www.coect.net/metajs/).
 Project Coect aims to replace outdated Email and XMPP with modern [universal communication protocol](http://www.coect.net/).
-MetaJS for Coect plays the same role as like as Emacs Lisp for Emacs.
+MetaJS for Coect plays the same role as Emacs Lisp for Emacs.

-Logos-oriented programming as opposed to object-oriented or functional gives main priority to semantic models of the program instead of building blocks of the program (objects or functions).
+Logos-oriented programming as opposed to object-oriented or functional one gives main priority to semantic models of the program instead of building blocks of the program (objects or functions).
 Each semantic model (in the form that compiler can understand) is called logos.